BDUG/l4rerust/README.md

 automation.
 Build artifacts are placed under `out/`.

 The interactive `dialog` menu also lets you review and edit the cross-compiler prefixes before building.
+The form now includes the Rust target triple (applied to `CARGO_BUILD_TARGET`/`RUST_TARGET_TRIPLE`) so the Rust toolchain follows the selected cross-compilers.
 Leave a field blank to fall back to the detected defaults or mirror the ARM64 prefix into the general `CROSS_COMPILE` setting.

 ## Running the QEMU Environment